citrix/terraform-provider-citrixadc/docs/resources/dnsview.md

 subcategory: "DNS"
 ---

-# Resource: tf_dnsview
+# Resource: dnsview

-The tf_dnsview resource is used to create DNS view.
+The dnsview resource is used to create DNS view.

 ## Example usage